 The point source photometry mode consists of single pixel chopping, using a sensitive and stable pixel near the optical axis (currently pixel 71).
 As the LABOCA pixels are separated by twice the beam size, single pixel chopping improves the on-source efficiency from 6.25% in a Nyquist sampled map to $\sim 30\%$ in photometry mode.
 The same RMS can thus be reached 4.8 times faster than in mapping mode.
 The recommended wobbler throw and frequency are 50" and 1 Hz.
 The recommended nodding time is 30s, but can be adapted to the weather conditions.
-The data can be reduced using standard Bolometer Array Analysis Software ($\underline{\mathbf{BoA}}$) scripts.
-There are two important requirements to use the photometry mode: (1) the positions should be known with an accuracy of $\lesssim 1$ ", and (2) the sources should not have other emission within the wobbler throw radius.
+The data can be reduced using the Data Reduction Software for Bolometer Arrays.
+Note that due to remaining instabilities in the atmosphere and the instrument itself, the photometric accuracy obtained from these wobbler on-off observations is not as accurate as in mapping observations.
+The required atmospheric stability usually requires PWV<1mm conditions.
+There are two important requirements to use the photometry mode: (1) the positions should be known with an accuracy of $\lesssim 1''$, and (2) the sources should not have other emission within the wobbler throw radius.